 If the Provost does not support the conversion on the basis of the institutional factors outlined in Step II, the matter will be closed and the conversion denied.
-If, after Step II, the Provost believes there is merit to considering the conversion, he or she will invite the submission of a conversion file from the department/program chair.
+If, after Step II, the Provost believes there is merit to considering the conversion, the Provost will invite the submission of a conversion file from the department chair.
 This file will contain the following documents:

-- Self-evaluation from the candidate, including updated cv - Letter of evaluation from the department/program, signed by all tenured members - Any available RSEs - All classroom observations - Writing sample, available publications, or other examples of professional development - Outside letters of recommendation (optional)
+• Self-evaluation from the candidate, including updated cv

+- Letter of evaluation from the department, signed by all tenured members - Unless otherwise approved by the Provost, all available RSEs.
+The quantitative summaries of RSEs will be generated by the Registrar and sent to the candidate, the department chair, and the Provost - All classroom observations - Writing sample, available publications, or other examples of professional development - Outside letters of recommendation (optional)

-Please note: Individual tenured faculty in the department/program who do not agree with the request may submit to the Provost a separate letter explaining their position.
+Please note: Individual tenured faculty in the department who do not agree with the request may submit to the Provost a separate letter explaining their position.
 Faculty whose relation to the candidate would in any way suggest a conflict of interest will not participate in the writing of the letter or the discussions that inform it.

-In addition, the Provost will conduct short interviews of all tenured, tenure-track, and non-tenure track faculty in the department/program to discuss confidentially the strengths and weaknesses of the candidate and the level of support each faculty member has for the conversion.
+In addition, the Provost will conduct short interviews of all tenured, tenure-track, and non-tenure track renewable faculty in the department to discuss confidentially the strengths and weaknesses of the candidate and the level of support each faculty member has for the conversion.
 The Provost will summarize the substance of the interviews in a memo to the file and place that memo into the conversion file, which will then be sent to the chair of the Faculty Review Committee who will circulate it to all members of that committee.

-The conversion request will be reviewed in a subsequent meeting of the FRC, which will discuss advantages and disadvantages of the conversion as well as strengths and weaknesses of a particular candidate and make a recommendation to the Provost.
-The final decision about the conversion shall be made by the Provost; both the decision and the reasons behind it shall be conveyed to the candidate, the department/program chair and to the FRC by the Provost.
+The conversion request will be reviewed in a subsequent meeting of the FRC, which will discuss strengths and weaknesses of the candidate and make a recommendation to the Provost.
+The final decision about the conversion shall be made by the Provost; both the decision and the reasons behind it shall be conveyed to the candidate, the department chair and to the FRC by the Provost.

-A department/program may initiate the process for conversion to the tenure track at any time during the academic year; however, requests will be reviewed by the FRC as its schedule allows.
+A department may initiate the process for conversion to the tenure track at any time during the academic year; however, requests will be reviewed by the FRC as its schedule allows.

-The department/program letter of evaluation and dissenting letters, should any exist, will not be included in the Provost's file for the faculty member but will be retained according to the college's standard hiring practices.
-The faculty member will consult with the Provost about what other materials in the conversion file, such as RSEs, classroom observations, and self-evaluations, will be maintained in the Provost's file.
+The department letter of evaluation and dissenting letters, should any exist, will not be included in the Provost's file for the faculty member but will be retained according to the college's standard hiring practices.
+The faculty member will consult with the Provost about what other materials in the conversion file, such as RSEs, classroom observations, and self- evaluations, will be maintained in the Provost's file.